-597. The Heads of State and Government welcomed significant developments in the promotion and protection of human rights in the region, including the adoption of the ASEAN Human Rights Declaration (AHRD) in November 2012 and ASEAN Regional Plan of Action on Elimination of Violence against Women (RPA-EVAW) and the Regional Plan of Action on Elimination of Violence against Children (RPA-EVAC) in November 2015 that reflected the zero tolerance of ASEAN on all forms of violence against women and children and the ASEAN Consensus on the Protection and Promotion of the Rights of Migrant Workers in November 2017.
-The Heads of State and Government further welcomed the adoption of the ASEAN Enabling Masterplan 2025: Mainstreaming the Rights of Persons with Disabilities at the 33rd ASEAN Summit on 13 November 2018 in Singapore which complements the ASEAN Community Vision 2025 in mainstreaming the rights of persons with disabilities across the three ASEAN Community pillars.
-The Heads of State and Government also welcomed the entry into force of the ASEAN Convention Against Trafficking in Persons, Especially Women and Children (ACTIP) in March 2017.
-The Heads of State and Government congratulated the ASEAN Intergovernmental Commission on Human Rights (AICHR) on the 6th anniversary of the AHRD and the Phnom Penh Statement on the Adoption of the AHRD, which are key human rights documents in the region that set the framework for further promotion and protection of human rights and fundamental freedoms in ASEAN.
-The Heads of State and Government noted with satisfaction, the successful implementation of the ASEAN Intergovernmental Commission on Human Rights (AICHR) Fiveyear Work Plan 2010-2015, and welcomed the progress in the implementation of the AICHR's second Five-Year Work Plan (2016-2020).
+680. The Heads of State and Government welcomed significant developments in the promotion and protection of human rights in the region, including the 10th Anniversary of the ASEAN Human Rights Declaration (AHRD) in November 2022 and progress in the implementation of ASEAN Regional Plan of Action on Elimination of Violence against Women (RPA- on EVAW) and the ASEAN Regional Plan of Action on Elimination of Violence against Children (RPA- on EVAC) adopted in November 2015 that reflect the zero tolerance of ASEAN on all forms of violence against women and children, as well as the ASEAN Consensus on the Protection and Promotion of the Rights of Migrant Workers adopted in November 2017.
+The Heads of State and Government further welcomed the progress in the implementation of the ASEAN Enabling Masterplan 2025: Mainstreaming the Rights of Persons with Disabilities which complements the ASEAN Community Vision 2025 in mainstreaming the rights of persons with disabilities across the three ASEAN Community pillars.
+The Heads of State and Government also welcomed the entry into force of the ASEAN Convention Against Trafficking in Persons, Especially Women and Children

+(ACTIP) in March 2017.
+The Heads of State and Government congratulated the ASEAN Intergovernmental Commission on Human Rights (AICHR) on the 10th anniversary of the AHRD and the Phnom Penh Statement on the Adoption of the AHRD in 2022, which are key human rights documents in the region that set the framework for further promotion and protection of human rights and fundamental freedoms in ASEAN.
+The Heads of State and Government commended the ASEAN Intergovernmental Commission on Human Rights (AICHR) on its achievement in the progressive implementation of the Five-Year Work Plan 2021-2025 and Priority Programmes/Activities of AICHR on human rights.
 The Heads of State and Government welcomed the continued work of AICHR in collaboration with the ASEAN Sectoral Bodies to promote and protect the human rights and fundamental freedoms of the peoples of ASEAN.